digoal/gp_tpch/README.md

-It's a good idea to place this directory on a ramdrive so that it does not influence the benchmark (e.g. it's a very bad idea to place the data on the same drive as PostgreSQL data directory).
+It's a good idea to place this directory on a ramdrive so that it does not influence the benchmark (e.g. it's a very bad idea to place the data on the same drive as Greenplum data directory).

 Generating queries
 ------------------
 Now we have to generate queries from templates specified in TPC-H benchmark.
-The templates provided at tpch.org are not suitable for PostgreSQL.
+The templates provided at tpch.org are not suitable for Greenplum.
 So I have provided slightly modified queries in the 'dss/templates' directory and you should place the queries in 'dss/queries' dir.